Anastasia-Labs/payment-subscription/docs/payment-subscription-design-specs/subscription-smart-contract.typ

 = Specification

-\
 == System Actors
 \
 + *Merchant*

-  An entity who interacts with the Service Contract to create a service and receive subscription payments for the respective service(s).
-A user becomes a merchant when they mint a Service NFT.
+  - An entity who interacts with the *Service Contract* to create a service and receive subscription payments for the respective service(s).

+  - A user becomes a merchant when they mint a *Service NFT*.

 + *Subscriber*

-  An entity who interacts with the Account Contract to create an account and deposit prepaid subscription fees to the Payment Contract.
-A user becomes a subscriber when they mint an Account NFT and lock funds to the Payment Contract.
+  - An entity who interacts with the *Account Contract* to create an account and deposit prepaid subscription fees to the *Payment Contract*.

+  - A user becomes a subscriber when they mint an *Account NFT* and lock funds to the *Payment Contract*.
 \
 == Tokens
 \
 + *Service NFT*

-  Can only be minted by a user when creating a service and burned when the user deletes their service(s) from the system.
+  - Can only be minted by a user when creating a service

+  - Burned when the user deletes their service(s) from the system.
-  - *TokenName:* Defined in Service Multi-validator parameters with the hash of the Account Policy ID.
+  - *TokenName:* Defined in *Service Multi-validator* parameters using a unique token name derived from the transaction ID and output index (using CIP-68 standards).

 + *Account NFT:*

-  Can only be minted by a user when creating an account for the subscription system and burned when the user deletes their account from the system.
-A check must be included to verify that there are no payments in the Payment Contract before burning.
+  - Can only be minted by a user when creating an account for the subscription system.

+  - Burned when the user deletes their account from the system.
+  - A check must be included to verify that there are no payments in the Payment Contract before burning.
-  - *TokenName:* Defined in Account Multi-validator parameters with the hash of the Account Policy ID
+  - *TokenName:* Defined in *Account Multi-validator* parameters using a unique token name derived from the transaction ID and output index (using CIP-68 standards).

 + *Payment NFT:*

-  Can only be minted when a subscription fee is paid to the Payment Contract and burned when a subscriber exits the system.
+  - Can only be minted when a subscription fee is paid to the *Payment Contract*

+  - Burned when a merchant withdraws the Penalty Fee or Subscription ends.

-  - *TokenName:* Defined in Payment Multi-validator parameters with the hash of the Account Policy ID
+  - *TokenName:* Defined in *Payment Multi-validator*  parameters using a unique token name derived from the transaction ID and output index.

 #pagebreak()

 == Smart Contracts
 \
 === Payment Multi-validator
 \
   The Payment Contract is responsible for managing the prepaid subscription fees, validating subscriptions, and ensuring the proper distribution of these fees over the subscription period given the `total_installments`.
 It facilitates the creation, extension, and cancellation of subscriptions, allowing both subscribers and merchants to interact with the contract in a secure and automated manner.
 This contract ensures that subscription payments are correctly handled and that any penalties for early cancellation are appropriately enforced.

 ==== Parameters
 \